Hexellate/Testing/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
 ---

 <!--

-Have you read Atom's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/atom/atom/blob/master/CODE_OF_CONDUCT.md
+Have you read the Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect.

-Do you want to ask a question?
-Are you looking for support?
-The Atom message board is the best place for getting support: https://discuss.atom.io

 -->

 ### Prerequisites

-* Please do all of the following before submitting your issue:
+- Please do all of the following before submitting your issue:
-    * Check that your issue isn't already submitted
+  - Check that your issue isn't already submitted

 ### Description